 The first year typically includes a White Coat Ceremony.
 The purpose of this ceremony is to emphasize the responsibility that students are assuming to provide compassionate and ethical care for their patients.
 Note: UCF COM is monitoring the COVID-19 pandemic and its impact on the curriculum.
-Some learning experiences, including the White Coat Ceremony, may be modified to ensure student safety and compliance with public health guidelines.
+Some learning experiences may be modified to ensure student safety and compliance with public health guidelines.